-It’s a question I get asked all the time.
-Where should I be dining in London right now?
+It’s a question we get asked all the time.
+Where should we be dining in London right now?
 If that thought has popped into your mind recently, you’ve come to the right place.

-From fresh pasta to juicy homemade burgers and a colourful South Indian brunch, here is my guide to the city’s best restaurants right now.
+From authentic Spanish tapas for a date night that will transport you to Barcelona to fresh pasta that you would think to only find in Italy, ginormous juicy burgers enjoyed with friends or a colourful South Indian brunch ideal to cure any Sunday hangover, here is our guide to the city’s best restaurants right now.

 Big fan of burgers?
 You’ll definitely want to pay a visit to Honest Burger.